-Goal: Citizens Policy Academy, Internships for active University or High School Students, Volunteer Program, Auxiliary Police Officer Programs and Cadet Program.
-Measure: General 11 Identify the goal(s) you hope to achieve with your funding.
-If you have multiple goals, describe each goal separately.
+Citizens Policy Academy, Internships for active University or High School Students, Volunteer program, Auxiliary Police Officer Programs and Cadet Program.

+Identify the goal(s) you hope to achieve with your funding.
+If you have multiple goals, and foster community involvement to promote a safer community.